 The Isaiah scroll is dated to 125 BC (Evidence for Christianity, p115).
-Before the Dead Sea Scrolls were found, some people claimed that the Old Testament prophecies about Christ were added to the text after Christ's life and therefore could not be trusted.
+Before the Dead Sea Scrolls were found, some people claimed that the Old Testament prophecies about Christ were added to the text after Christ's life and therefore couldn't be trusted.
 However, that claim is no longer valid.
-The prophecies about Christ were not inserted into the text at a later date; they were there all along - and Christ fulfilled them perfectly.
-The fact that we have copies of Bible prophecies that predate the events, coupled with the fact that they were fulfilled perfectly, goes very far to demonstrate that the Bible is exactly what it claims to be and can be trusted.
+The prophecies about Christ were not inserted into the text at a later date.
+They were there all along - and Christ fulfilled them perfectly3.
+The fact that we have copies of Bible prophecies that predate their fulfillment goes very far toward demonstrating that the Bible is exactly what it claims to be and can be trusted.

-Time and time again the Bible is put to the test and found to be accurate.
-There was a time when historians dismissed large portions of the Old Testament as myth or fable, but that is no longer possible:
+Time and time again the Bible has been put to the test and found accurate.
+There was a time when historians dismissed large portions of the Old Testament as myth or fable, but that's no longer possible: